Trekkers at EBC

 Arriving by road, our representative will pick you up at a designated stop in Kathmandu.

 Since no activities are planned for today, you can enjoy the rest and store your energy for the upcoming adventure.
-Or, you can stroll around the streets close to the hotel.
-We will give an Everest Base Camp Trek briefing session in the evening.
+You can also stroll around the streets close to the hotel.
+In the evening, we will give an Everest Base Camp Trek briefing session.

 Overnight at The Everest Hotel or similar.